trieshard/source-strategy-assessment/framework.md

 - How do your internal and external inventory strategies affect your re-use results?

 ## Contribution - Sample Questions

+- Do you know the number of external contributions to source code owned by **your group**?

+- Do you know the number of contributions from **your group** to external source code?

+- How do you measure the value of above contributions?

+- How do you encourage contributions that you identify as valuable?

+- Do you have a default contribution policy (e.g., written guidelines, support mechanisms, acceptance criteria, quality gates) for source code owned by **your group**?

 ## Ecosystems - Sample Questions